tpvasconcelos/python-library-template/{{cookiecutter.project_slug}}/INSTRUCTIONS.md

 ## First steps

 First, you will want to get your development environment up and running.
-This includes integrating you local repository with a remote GitHub repository.
+This includes integrating your local repository with a remote GitHub repository.
 If you haven't already, create a [new GitHub repository](https://github.com/new) to host your project.
 Name it `{{cookiecutter.project_slug}}`, such that the final URL points to:
 <https://github.com/{{cookiecutter.github_username}}/{{cookiecutter.project_slug}}>

-Using the [make](https://en.wikipedia.org/wiki/Make_(software)) build automation tool, with a single command you can 1) initialise your local git repository and sync it with the remote on GitHub, 2) create a new virtual environment (under `.venv`), 3) install your project in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) (along with all dev dependencies), and 4) set up and install all [pre-commit hooks](https://pre-commit.com/).
+Using the [Make](https://en.wikipedia.org/wiki/Make_(software)) build automation tool together with the Makefile provided in this template, you will be able to 1) initialise your local git repository and sync it with the remote on GitHub, 2) create a new virtual environment (under `.venv`), 3) install your project in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) (along with all dev dependencies), and 4) set up and install all [pre-commit hooks](https://pre-commit.com/).
 Feel free to peak inside the `Makefile` at any time to see exactly what is being run, and in which order.
-Then, simply run
+Then, using a single command, run

 ```shell
 make init